paritytech/polkadot-sdk-docs/SCRIPT.md

 This can be considered optional.

 ## Part 3: Facelift Session

 > I plan to have multiple "facelift" stop points in the tutorial, where we make progress fast, but cut corners, and once we have something tangible, we come back to it.

 At this point, we have something that kinda kinda works.
 It is time to take a step back, and improve where we have cut corners.
 Ideas:
 - Start using safe math.
 - Start properly using pallet errors.
 - Start properly introducing events.
 - Update tests to reflect both. `assert_events` as a practice.
 - introduce `ensure_root`, us it for mint and other permissioned operations.
-- Loosly couple Staking and Currency.
+- Loosely couple Staking and Currency.
 	- First using a custom fake trait.
 	- Then using `fungibles::*`.
-- Introduce the concpet of `ExistentialDeposit` (good one, useful IRL).
+- Introduce the concept of `ExistentialDeposit` (good one, useful IRL).
 - For account storage, use system (mehhh).
 - Talk about the choice of `Get<_>` as opposed to storage items for configurations.

 ## Other Part Ideas:
 - build a simple governance system.
 - build a sudo pallet.
 Or, build something that is like council but for validators, such that 3/4 of validators can dispatch anything.
 Anything that covers custom origins will be great.
 - build a liquid staking system where we issue representative tokens.
 If a governance pallet exists, making the liquid tokens usable for governance.
 - Still need a good reason to use a double/N map, and do a deep dive on storage.
 - At some point, really circle back to the fact that: This code is leveraging `transactional`,
 - Adding transaction-payment and configuring it to the runtime.

 ## Appendix: List of all FRAME macros

 Useful to think what is being covered where.

 - [ ] call
 - [ ] call_index(_)